 How We’ll Work Together Guidelines

-Over the past three (going on four) years of running Design It Please, I’ve learned a lot.
+Over the past seven (going on eight) years of running Design It Please, I’ve learned a lot.
 A lot about project management and communication and expectations.
 I’ve learned about lawyers and contracts and so many things that are part of running a successful business.
 Sometimes, I’ve been successful, and sometimes I haven’t been.

 Any good relationship is built on honesty.
 With that in mind, this page covers everything you’ll need to know about how Design It Please runs.
 When my team and I are working on telling your story (through design/website/strategy), we have set aside the time and energy to give it our all.
 As the founder of Design It Please, I intend for us to deliver the best.